Body, Soul, Spirit

 Being in the right relationship with our creator is fundamental to a fulfilled life

-to do just this.
+salvation was to do just this.
 In the same way that Jesus was resurrected so we can be restored to an intimate relationship with God – made truly spiritually alive again (2 Cor 5:17).
 By humbly repenting and trusting Christ He can go about his work to ‘create in us a clean heart’ (Ps 51:17; Eph 3:17).
 Our co-operation by ‘putting to death’ the sinful nature that once bound us and putting on the new way of God’s Spirit begins to effect a total transformation in each area of our personality.
 This only happens to the degree we allow Him to impact us, and requires ongoing yielding, repentance and obedience (Rom 6:12,13, 7:6, 8:13,14; 2 Cor 7:1).

 We are commanded to ‘walk in the Spirit’ and not cater to the appeals of our past life (Rom 13:14; Gal 5:16,17,24; 1 Jn 2:16).
 In order to “Pray in the Spirit on all occasions” we should be consciously and continuously aware of His presence, and responsive to the inner guiding of the Holy Spirit as we go about our daily life, and not just when we are focused on God during our devotional times or public worship (Prov 3:6; Eph 6:18; Heb 13:5).
 Because of our fellowship with God our spirit experiences joy that is unaffected by the happenings of this world whereas our soul only looks for happiness which is based on changeable, earthly events.